jkd359/GeoFenceRadius/ReadMe.txt

 An extremely simple geo-fencing app designed for demo purposes only.
-The code is really bad!

 Features:
 - Long-press to add a new geo-fence